ImageImage

 Buyer Activity Trends

-Private equity groups are actively seeking Wisconsin businesses in 2026, particularly in healthcare, niche manufacturing, and technology services.
+Private equity groups are actively seeking Wisconsin businesses, particularly in healthcare, niche manufacturing, and technology services.
 This buyer demand creates favorable conditions for sellers.

 Legislative Environment